 Safety

-Kgalagadi Transfrontier Park is virtually crime-free and, in our opinion, a safe destination.
-Although organized tours are available, this is also a popular self-drive destination.
-Most of the roads on the South African side are accessible with an ordinary car, but an SUV or pickup is preferred.
-Even then, it is still possible to get stuck on the sandy roads, so renting a 4x4 is a good idea.
+Kgalagadi Transfrontier Park is virtually crime-free and, in our opinion, a safe place to visit.
+Although organized tours are available, this is also a popular destination.
+The main roads on the South Africa side are accessible with an ordinary car, but an SUV or pickup is preferred.
+Even then, it is still possible to get stuck on the sandy roads, so renting a 4x4 vehicle is a good idea.
 Visiting the Botswana side should only be attempted as part of an organized tour or by visitors with a great deal of experience in self-sufficient safaris.

 - General Travel Safety Precautions